πŸ—οΈ Database-First CQRS

 Optimized Reads

-Table views (tv_*) store pre-composed JSONB for 0.5-1ms reads.
-20-100x faster than typical ORM queries, 2-3x faster than optimized stacks with Redis.
+Table views (tv_*) store pre-composed JSONB for sub-millisecond reads.
+20-100x faster than typical ORM queries.

 πŸ”„